Wilf Field

 Wilfred Spence Field (April 29, 1915 in Winnipeg, Manitoba — March 17, 1979) was a professional ice hockey defence men who played 215-216 games one being private and also played in the National Hockey League between 1936 and 1945 which in total adds up to 215 games.
 He played for the New York Americans, Brooklyn Americans, Montreal Canadiens, and Chicago Black Hawks.
 The rest of his career, which lasted from 1935 to 1951, was spent in various minor leagues.
+He served as the president and general manager of the Troy Uncle Sam's Trojans during the 1952–1953 season.